krakjoe/apcup/README.md

 How
 ===

-APCuP uses a single shared allocator, *for now*, separate from the main APCu allocator.
-It exposes enough of the APCu API for you to create and manipulate multiple caches with varying settings at runtime.
+APCuP uses a single shared allocator provided by the APCu API.
+It allows the user to create caches and manipulate them in any context at runtime.

 Future
 ======

-APCuP should ideally define a way to create allocators in userland, thus allowing the user to specify an allocator for a cache.
-Using a single allocator separate from APCu is a good test of the water.

-Note: this (should) work(s) with APCu disabled in INI, but APCu must be loaded at runtime.
+Hopefully, one day APCu(P) will have the ability to create multiple allocators to reduce lock contention on any pooled caches.

 pthreads
 ========